 Course reserves are reference & supplemental course material placed behind the circulation desk by course instructor request.
 These items have short-term loan periods as stated in the library catalog.
-Patrons may view course reserves for their course(s) under their course pages here.
+Patrons may view course reserves for their course(s) here.
 If you have more questions about the library and class textbooks, please see below.

 - One course reserve item may be checked-out per patron.

 - Course reserves are not renewable.

 - No advanced holds or recalls.
 Wait listing is possible if item has already been checked out.

 If a course reserve item has been checked out, placement on a waiting list may be requested.
 Once the item has been returned, wait-listed individuals will be contacted and the item will be held for 15 minutes for pickup.

 If course reserve items are borrowed 30 minutes before the library closes, they may be borrowed overnight.
 Such overnight items are due the first hour of the next opening day.

 Items are placed on course reserves per course instructors each semester.
 Items are automatically released from course reserves at the end of the semester.
 Only course instructors may request early release (and re-placement).

 Though we understand that textbook prices are especially high, the library is generally unable to supply required class textbooks for students outside of one copy for course reserves when requested by faculty.
 Why?